Characters of the Marvel Cinematic Universe: A–L: William Lopez

 William Lopez (portrayed by Zahn McClarnon) is the father of Maya Lopez and the former leader of the Tracksuit Mafia.
-He was killed by Clint Barton during his time as Ronin in the Blip, though the events were revealed to be orchestrated by William's boss Wilson Fisk.
+He was killed by Clint Barton during his time as Ronin in the Blip, though the events were revealed to have been orchestrated by William's boss Wilson Fisk / Kingpin.

-As of 2025, the character has appeared in two projects: the Disney+ series Hawkeye and Echo.
+As of 2026, the character has appeared in two projects: the Disney+ series Hawkeye and Echo.

+Love

+Love (portrayed by India Rose Hemsworth) is the daughter of Gorr the God Butcher and the last of their race.
+After her death, Gorr asks the cosmic wish-granting entity Eternity to bring Love back to life.
+Following her resurrection, Gorr, shortly before his own death, requests Thor to take care of Love, and she becomes his adopted daughter.

+As of 2026, the character has appeared in one project: the film Thor: Love and Thunder.
+She will return in the film Avengers: Doomsday.

 Luis

 Luis (portrayed by Michael Peña) is Scott Lang's best friend, serving as his ally and former criminal liaison.
 He has a particular knack for storytelling, and often serves as comic relief in the Ant-Man films.

-As of 2025, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.
+As of 2026, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.

 Lylla

 Lylla (voiced by Linda Cardellini) is a genetically augmented otter with cybernetic limbs who was created by the High Evolutionary as part of Batch 89, along with Teefs, Floor, and Rocket.
 After discovering that their creator intended to kill them, the group attempt to escape, only for the High Evolutionary and his goons to kill all of them except for Rocket.
 In the present, Rocket briefly reunites with his friends during a near-death experience, where Lylla encourages Rocket to keep on living.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy Vol. 3.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy Vol. 3.